lucasguffroy59/tgtg-batch/README.md

 ## Execute locally

-To run this project locally, follow these steps :

-### Setup DynamoDB locally
+### Setup your local environment for the first time

 #### Prerequisites